-Herb infused oils are a great way to extract the potent medicine from herbs for use in soaps, salves, lotions and massage oils.
-While teas extract herbs in water for us to take internally, oil do the same work extracting medicinal compounds for use externally.
+Herb-infused oils are a great way to extract the potent medicine from herbs for use in soaps, salves, lotions and massage oils.
+While teas extract herbs in water for us to take internally, oils do the same work extracting medicinal compounds for use externally.
 A bit of dried herb and a carrier oil such as olive oil, grape seed oil or jojoba is all you need to get started.

 How to Make Herb Infused Oils

 Start with a clean, very dry jar.
 Fill the jar with herbs of your choice, leaving at least 2 inches of headspace at the top of the jar.
 Be sure to use dried herbs, as moisture in fresh herbs will cause the oil to go rancid.

 It can help to chop the herbs, or grind them with a mortar and pestle to increase the surface area exposed to the oil.
 This will allow more of the herbal constituents to infuse.

 Fill the jar with oil, covering the herbs by at least 1 inch and leaving an inch of headspace.
 As the herbs absorb some of the oil, you may need to add more oil later to keep the herbs covered, so this extra space is essential.

 Stir the oil and herb mixture and cap the jar tightly.